Meet the Macintosh!

 is operational, and that your old hard drive is fully functional.
 If

-other arrangements are made.
+be necessary to extract your data.
 If all is good (and reasonably

-current), continue Migration process.
+current), continue with Migration process.

 The very first time you startup a new Macintosh, importing data is